Innovic-io/angular-offline-starter/README.md

 # Angular 9 starter with Dexie.js for offline use
 Web project starter kit including modern tools and workflow based on angular-cli, best practices from the community, a scalable base template and a good learning base.

-This small AngularJS application contains some simple examples explaining the components of angular.
+This small Angular application contains examples explaining how components ( smart - dumb ) are used in angular.
 It is intended for doctors to register, create messages and update profile by using template driven forms or perform CRUD operations on appointments.

+Application works in offline mode with Dexie.js ( IndexDB ) library.

+## Screenshots

 ![Screen](http://i.imgur.com/hQ2R58i.png)
 ![Screen](http://i.imgur.com/9Eu3YWy.png)